Long-tail search terms – what is it?

 Take-way from this long-tail keyword experiment:

-I always test my own sites despite the results the experts show in their articles.
-Reason being that I cannot use their search terms, stats and results for my own niche, target market, geographics and demographics.
+I always test my own sites, despite the results the experts show in their articles.
+Reason being that I cannot use their search terms, stats and results for my own niche, target market, geographic and demographics.